 Roughly 15 elective hours in Business Administration

 Successful completion of the partner program’s degree requirements.
 List of required courses and credits to be set and approved by program advisor.

-A minimum number of total combined credits are required (Ross credits and partner program credits).
+A minimum number of total combined credits are required (57 Ross credits and the total partner program credits for a non-dual degree student).
 For each SIDD program there will be a maximum number of credits that may be “double counted” (number varies by program; to be agreed upon by the two programs’ advisors).
 No more than one-sixth (1/6) of the total combined required credits may be double counted.
-See Dual Degree advisor at Ross for details; Rackham students may refer to the Rackham Student Handbook for further details.
+See Ross Graduate Advising for details; Rackham students may refer to the Rackham Student Handbook for further details.

 For most three year MBA dual programs, students spend one year enrolled (and paying tuition) under one school and a second year enrolled under the second school (e.g. Rackham).
 In the third year, students combine courses from both schools and will enroll for one term under Ross and one term under the second school.
 Students should see an advisor to determine an appropriate plan of study, keeping the following Ross policies in mind:

 Each term, students should be enrolled for all classes under just one school’s registration in Wolverine Access.